Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

         );
     }

-    //recursive call after excluding the element at the currentIndex const currentProfitMinusIndexItem = solveRodCuttingRecursive(
+    //recursive call after excluding the element at the currIndex const currentProfitMinusIndexItem = solveRodCuttingRecursive(
       prices,
       lengths,